Verification

 - Signature check — confirms the

-ReleasePublishedevent was signed by the node’s registered key. - Attestation check — confirms at least one
+ReleasePublishedevent was signed by the node’s registered key (Ed25519 over canonical JSON hash). - Attestation check — finds all

-The command exits 0 if all checks pass, 1 if any fail.
+The command exits 0 if all checks pass, non-zero if any fail.
 Use --json for machine-readable output.

 Attest a release

-Section titled “Attest a release”Attestor nodes scan for new releases and run verifiers against them:
+Section titled “Attest a release”Attestor nodes scan for new releases and run verifiers:

-# Attest a specific releasenode attestor/attest.mjs --repo your-org/your-repo --version 1.0.0The attestor runs each configured verifier, collects results, computes a composite score, signs the attestation event, and posts it to the ledger.
+# Inside the RepoMesh checkout:node attestor/scripts/attest-release.mjs --scan-newThe attestor processes all unattested releases: runs configured verifiers, collects results, signs the attestation event, and appends it to the ledger.

 Verifiers

 Section titled “Verifiers”Verifiers are independent modules that check a specific property of a release.
-Each verifier produces a pass/fail result with a confidence score.
+Each verifier produces a pass/fail result.

 |---|---|---|